 Declaring Your Community’s Purpose

 The first step is to create a community statement.
 This is the who, what, and why of each space that you control, and guides users as to what your goals are.
 It might be one sitewide statement, or a slightly different statement for each topic/section.
-In order to create a strong statement, ask several people in the newsroom to answer these questions:
+In order to create a strong statement, ask several people in the newsroom, and also in your community, to answer these questions:

 What is your site’s mission, and what is your community’s role in fulfilling that mission?
 We have a separate piece that helps you answer these questions.